AdobeDocs/experience-manager-65.en/help/assets/image-profiles.md

 >[!IMPORTANT]
 >
->&bull; Smart crop is available only in Dynamic Media - Scene7 mode.
+>Smart crop is available only in Dynamic Media - Scene7 mode.
->&bull; CMYK images are not supported with smart crop.

 You can manually realign or resize the smart crop window of an image to further refine its focal point.